Langham Dale

-Sir Langham Dale (22 May 1826 – 12 January 1898) was an English-born educator who served as the Cape Colony's second Superintendent-General of Education.
-He was instrumental in the establishment of the University of the Cape of Good Hope and played a central role in shaping the colonial education system.
+Sir Langham Dale (22 May 1826 – 12 January 1898) was an English-born educator who served as the Cape Colony's second Superintendent-General of Education from 1859 to 1892.
+He was instrumental in the establishment of the University of the Cape of Good Hope and, over a tenure of more than three decades, played a central role in shaping the colony's education system.
+That system was racially differentiated in practice, and Dale's official reports expressed the racial and "poor white" preoccupations of the period, including concern that the schooling of Africans was outpacing that of impoverished whites.

 Early life and education

 Dale was born on 22 May 1826 at Kingsclere, Hampshire, England, the son of Henry Dale, registrar of Kingsclere, and Mary Ann Stroud.
 He attended Christ's Hospital in London before receiving a bursary to study at The Queen's College, Oxford.
 He graduated in 1847 with second-class honours in mathematics.

 Academic and educational career

-In 1848, through the recommendation of astronomer Sir John Herschel, Dale was appointed professor of English and Classics at the South African College in Cape Town, filling the chair vacated by Professor Changuion.
-He arrived at the Cape later that year, but quickly found the college in disorder.
-A conflict with Dr Adamson, who had temporarily overseen the English and Mathematics chairs, culminated in Dale appealing directly to Governor Sir Harry Smith in 1849 to reform the institution.
-Following Adamson’s resignation in 1850, Dale reorganised the curriculum, allocating defined hours and departments.
-He held the professorship until 1858.
+On the recommendation of the astronomer Sir John Herschel, Dale was appointed professor of English and classics at the South African College in Cape Town in 1848, succeeding Professor Changuion.
+Finding the college in disorder, he clashed with Dr Adamson—who had temporarily held the English and mathematics chairs—and in 1849 appealed to Governor Sir Harry Smith to reform it.
+After Adamson resigned in 1850, Dale overhauled the curriculum and teaching, remaining professor until 1858.

-During a visit to England in 1858, Dale received an honorary doctorate from the University of Glasgow.
-On his return in 1859, he succeeded James Rose Innes as Superintendent-General of Education for the Cape Colony.

-Between 1859 and 1872, Dale chaired the Board of Public Examiners.
-He proposed the creation of a university to succeed the examining board, and in June 1873 the University of the Cape of Good Hope was founded, with Dale as its first Vice-Chancellor.
-He later became Chancellor of the university in 1890.
+After receiving an honorary doctorate from the University of Glasgow during a visit to England in 1858, Dale returned in 1859 to succeed James Rose Innes as Superintendent-General of Education for the Cape Colony (1859–1892).
+He chaired the Board of Public Examiners from 1859 to 1872 and proposed replacing it with a degree-granting body; the University of the Cape of Good Hope was accordingly founded in June 1873, with Dale as its first Vice-Chancellor and, from 1890, its Chancellor.

-Dale also served as chairman of the Cape Public Service Commission (1886–87), was a Fellow of the Royal Geographical Society, and contributed articles on science, classics, and literature to the Cape Monthly Magazine.
-He collected Stone Age artefacts from the Cape Flats, contributing to early archaeological knowledge of southern Africa.

-He was a trustee of the South African Public Library for over 30 years, chaired the Fine Arts Association Committee, and served on the Botanical Garden Committee.
+Beyond his official posts, Dale chaired the Cape Public Service Commission (1886–87), was a Fellow of the Royal Geographical Society, and wrote on scientific, classical, and literary subjects for the Cape Monthly Magazine.
+An amateur antiquarian, he collected Stone Age artefacts from the Cape Flats, contributing to the early archaeology of southern Africa.
+He served as a trustee of the South African Public Library for over thirty years and on the committees of the Fine Arts Association and the Botanical Garden.